Kalson/CSS-Basics/README.md

 # CSS-Basics
-Using CSS to style the HTML with colors, backgrounds, font sizes, layout, and more.
+Using CSS to style the HTML with colors, backgrounds, font sizes, layout, and more